osilander/bacterial-genomics-intro/ngs-variantcalling/index.rst

           samtools faidx results/assembly.fasta

+This command will output a new file with the extension ``.fai``.
+However, this output is not used within the command itself.
+Thus, while you should specify this file as output for this rule, you should *not* use it when typing the actual commands in the `'''` section.

 Furthermore we need to pre-process our mapping files a bit further and create a bam-index file (``.bai``) for the bam-file we want to work with: